-- Send a reminder to the tenant that their appliances should be serviced and checked for safety each year by a Gas Safe Registered , and where possible, offer to include these (at reasonable cost) within gas safety maintenance undertaken on your behalf.
+- Send a reminder to the tenant that their appliances should be serviced and checked for safety each year by a Gas Safe Registered engineer, and where possible, offer to include these (at reasonable cost) within gas safety maintenance undertake on your behalf.

-- At the start of the tenancy, advise the tenant of any flues or chimneys that are unsuitable for the installation of a gas appliance.
-You may also wish to consider regulating the installation of any appliance by a tenant through the conditions of the tenancy agreement.
+- At the start of the rental, advise the tenant of any flues or chimneys that are unsuitable for the installation of a gas appliance.
+You may also wish to consider regulating the installation of any appliance by the tenant through the tenancy agreement.

-- It is also recommended to include all flues (e.g. chimneys) connected to gas appliances within your landlord's gas safety check, even where they do not serve appliances provided by the landlord.
-This may also help to fulfil other legal duties under the Health and Safety at Work etc. Act 1974.
+- it is also recommended to include all flues (chimneys) connected to gas appliances within your Landlord's Gas Safety Check, even when they do not serve appliances owned by the landlord.

-What checks should be done between tenancies?You must visually check the property to see if the departing tenant has either removed appliances unsafely, or alternatively left behind their own appliance, which should either be removed or checked for safety by a Gas Safe Registered engineer .
-The opportunity should be taken to clarify appliance ownership prior to renting the property again.
+What checks should be done between tenancies?You must visually check the property to see if the departing tenant has either removed appliances unsafely, or alternatively left behind their own appliance, which should either be removed or checked for safety by a Gas Safe Registered engineer.
+The opportunity should be taken to clarify appliance ownership before renting the property again.